jonnylin13/perion/README.md

 ## Packages
 * crypto

+Provides a cryptography library that exposes everything you need to encrypt/decrypt data for MapleStory.

 * net

+Provides a packet parser using method-chaining syntax for compact and efficient parsing/writing packet structures.

+* wz

+Provides a WZ library that can read and write to the WZ file format.

 ## Current Features
 * Implements a simple packet parser and writer with method chaining for succinct code